IDIAMath/idiamath.github.io/docs/index.md

 ## Adaptive Questions
 + Question [Rotating a curve about two axis](question/3D_rotation_two_axis_adaptive.md) This question trains the imagination of rotating objects and guides the student through the topic.
++ Question [Curl of a given vector field](question/3D_vectorfield_curl_adaptive.md) This question trains the computation of the curl of a vector field.
+This implementation demonstrates the usaga of a single JSXGraph object in an adaptive setting.

 ## Additional Material